carloslfu/BBlocks.js/readme.md

 - All is nestable.
 - Zoomable, resizable and pannabble workspaces.
 - Touch Gestures support (uses [polymer-gestures][polymer-gestures-git]).

+## Getting started

+See the demos folder.
+All documentation is in construction... (github wiki coming soon).

 ## Features that will be implemented